badeggg/mock-api/README.md

 $ touch off
 ```
 After the above commands execution, any request whose path has prefix of `/some/mock/path`
-will be considered as a non-mocking-match request and will be proxied as 'proxy404' file config.
+will be considered as a no-mocking-configuration request and will be proxied as 'proxy404'
+file config.

 Notice that an 'off' file in the very fake-services folder will disable all the mockings.
 This
 is convenient when you want to use full real api services then use mocking services, back and